-How frequently will each party be checking communication channels?
+How frequently will each party be expected to check communication channels?

 What is the best way for the instructor to reach the TA(s) in case of an emergency, and vice versa?

 How many TA work hours have you allotted to communication (with instructor, other TA's, students, etc.) throughout the term?